PauloPhagula/site/about.md

 **Chops and Craft** is the personal blog and brain-dump of **Paulo Phagula** on programming and related topics to which he's enthusiastic.

-Paulo, is a Mozambique based software developer, who crafts and manages, web and mobile services.
-His passion lies in developing software that adds value to businesses and people’s lives, from idea inception to shipping the final product, doing anything from system architecture, back-end and front-end work.
+Paulo, is a Mozambique based software engineer, who crafts and manages, web and mobile services.
+His passion lies in developing software that adds value to businesses and people's lives, from idea inception to shipping the final product.

-Presently, he works as a developer at [UX - Information Technologies](https://www.ux.co.mz) -- an award winning, internet-based company from Mozambique, delivering technical solutions for social and economic development on emerging markets -- where he develops and manages, web and mobile services, with emphasis on maximizing the exploration of low cost mobile technologies like USSD and SMS.

-Having worked as a Database Administrator and Applications Manager for the ProCredit and Ecobank banks, he has training and experience with managing databases and providing technical support for the banking and finances sectors.
+He has worked in the domains of Banking & Finances, Human Resources & Recruitingi, e-Governance, e-Commerce, and more.

 If you want to know a bit more about Paulo, just read his [linkedIn](https://www.linkedin.com/in/paulo-phagula) page.